 \section{Result}

-In this section, a comparative analysis is conducted between the simulation outputs obtained from different intranuclear cascade and deexcitation model pairs and the experimental dataset derived from the E487 and E525 experiments.
-The reproducibility of the MC simulation results is assessed through the implementation of a chi-squared test on the observed gamma-ray spectra within the gamma-ray detector.
+In this section, a comparative analysis is conducted between simulation outputs from different pairs of intranuclear cascade and deexcitation models and the experimental dataset provided from the E525 experiment.
+The reproducibility of the MC simulation results is assessed through the implementation of a chi-squared test on the observed gamma-ray spectra within the HPGe detector.
 The neutron flux uncertainty of each experiment is considered a pull term in the chi-squared evaluation as:

 where $X_{i}$ is the count at $i$-th bin of the spectra, $\sigma^{\mathrm{stat.}}$ is the statistical uncertainty of the data, $\eta$ is the nuisance parameter representing the pull term constrainned by the neutron flux uncertainty $\sigma^{\mathrm{flux}}$ of each experiment.